How to Get Better Gas Mileage – 14 Tips for your RV

 The posted speed limits on the highways are not only for your safety, but a good guideline to follow for efficient RV gas mileage.
-Keeping your speed around 55 miles per hour will give you the best RV mpg (miles per gallon).
+Keeping a consistent speed of around 55 miles per hour will give you the best RV mpg (miles per gallon).

-Driving slowly also prevents many driving mistakes, which can not only be dangerous but can also waste time and gas.
+Driving less fast also prevents many driving mistakes, which can not only be dangerous but can also waste time and fuel.
 When a driver misses their exit or takes a wrong turn, it’s usually because they were speeding and not paying attention.
 Make sure to drive to the speed limit and study your directions before departing.

-One of the ways that many drivers consume too much gas is by hard acceleration and braking.
+One of the ways many drivers consume too much fuel is by hard acceleration and braking.

-Flooring your gas pedal when you accelerate fully opens up the air valve to your engine.
-To ensure the proper air-to-gas mixture, the engine control unit will compensate by opening up the throttle and feeding more gas into the engine.
-Usually, this excessive gas is wasted or consumed inefficiently.
+Flooring your pedal when you accelerate fully opens up the air valve to your engine.
+To ensure the proper air-to-gas mixture, the control unit will compensate by opening up the throttle and feeds more gas into the engine.
+Usually, this excessive fuel is wasted or consumed inefficiently.

-Keeping your gas pedal floored will also prohibit your transmission from shifting gears in a timely fashion.
-This will lead to harder acceleration in lower gears, which uses much more fuel.
-Remember, consistently driving in your top gear is how to get better gas mileage.
+Keeping your pedal floored will also prohibit your transmission from shifting gears in a timely fashion.
+This will lead to a harder acceleration in lower gears using up much more gas.
+Remember, consistently driving in your top gear is how to get better mpg.

-This might seem strange, but cautious braking at stoplights can also increase your gas mileage.
-Some drivers might wait until the last moment before hitting the brakes hard and coming to a stop, but this isn’t ideal if you’re conscious of your fuel usage.
+Cautious braking at stoplights can also increase gas mileage.
+Some drivers wait until the last moment before hitting the brakes hard and coming to a stop, but this isn’t ideal if you’re conscious of your fuel usage.

 If you start your deceleration early by coasting to the stoplight, in many cases, the stoplight might turn green before you fully stop.
-When this happens, you can save some of the energy from your forward motion and use it to accelerate again.
-Accelerating your RV from a full stop uses a lot of gas that you can save by anticipating stoplight changes and slowly braking.
+When this happens, you save energy from your forward motion which is used to accelerate again.
+Accelerating your RV from a full stop uses a lot of fuel that could be saved by anticipating stoplight changes and slowly braking.

 Turn the Engine Off Instead of Idling During Long Breaks

 Many drivers, especially older ones, believe that starting the ignition on your vehicle uses more fuel than letting it idle.
-This may have been true in some older car models with carburetors, but modern fuel injectors technology has improved fuel efficiency during engine ignition.
-These days, turning your engine off rather than letting it idle is how to get better gas mileage.
+This may have been true in some older vehicles with carburetors, but modern fuel injector technology has improved fuel efficiency during ignition.
+These days, turning your engine off rather than letting it idle is how to achieve better fuel economy.

-Of course, sometimes an RV driver needs to keep his engine idling, especially if the engine alternator is charging the battery or powering internal appliances such as the water pumps.
-These gas expenditures might be necessary, but idling your engine when waiting for your friends and family to load into the RV is usually a waste of gas.
+Of course, sometimes an RV driver needs to keep their engine running, especially if the alternator is charging the battery or powering internal appliances such as water pumps.
+These gas expenditures might be necessary, but idling when waiting for your friends and family to load into the RV is usually a waste.

-But before you make a habit of turning your engine on and off at every opportunity, you need to be aware that frequently starting the engine can be bad for the RV battery.
-Try to strike a careful balance between wasting gas during breaks and overusing your battery to start the engine.
+But before you make a habit of turning your engine on and off at every opportunity, you need to be aware that frequent re-starting can be bad for the RV battery.
+Try to strike a careful balance between wasting fuel during breaks and overusing your battery to start the engine.

-Air resistance can also cause your gas mileage to steeply drop.
-Car manufacturers have realized this, and design their cars to be aerodynamic with minimal drag.
+Air resistance can also cause your fuel efficiency to steeply drop.
+Car manufacturers have realized this, and designed cars to be aerodynamic with minimal drag.
 Your RV, unfortunately, is designed to provide you with a spacious, comfortable camping experience, so it’s much more difficult to reduce its air resistance.

-Newer RV models have an aerodynamic design at the front edge that helps reduce drag.
+These days newer vehicles have a more aerodynamic design at the front edge to help reduce drag.
 There are also a few after-market accessories that you can install on the top and sides of your RV to make it more aerodynamic.
-These accessories create wind patterns around your RV body that can stabilize it on the highway and also decrease your air resistance.
+These accessories create wind patterns around your RV body that stabilize it at highway speeds and decrease your air resistance.

 If you’re towing a trailer, you can also improve your RV gas mileage by reducing the drag that gets caught between your vehicle and the trailer.
 You can usually find spoilers to attach to your vehicle’s roof that lets the air slide right over the trailer without causing additional drag.

-If you have extra attachments such as a bike rack, which you won’t be using, take it off for the duration of your drive to improve engine efficiency and save on fuel costs.
+If you have extra attachments which you won’t be using, such as a roof rack, take it off for the duration of your drive to improve your engine’s efficiency and save on fuel costs.

-The best way to reduce drag without expensive attachments is simply to limit your speed while driving on the highways.
-Air resistance increases with speed, so driving too fast will also consume your gas too quickly.
+The best way to reduce drag without expensive attachments is simply to limit your speed while driving on the highway.
+Air resistance increases with speed, so driving too fast will also consume fuel more quickly.

 Reduce Weight in Your RV

-Weight is another big factor affecting gas mileage.
+Weight is another big factor adversely affecting fuel consumption.
 Decreasing the weight in your RV can really help you save at the pump.